ashwanijha04/citytaxis-blog-page/blogs/rajrappa-temple-in-jharkhand.md

 ---

-# Rajrappa Temple: A Spiritual and Scenic Gem in Jharkhand

 ![Rajrappa Temple](https://raw.githubusercontent.com/ashwanijha04/citytaxis-blog-page/main/images/temple1.jpg)

 Rajrappa Temple, located in the Ramgarh district of Jharkhand, is a significant Hindu pilgrimage site dedicated to Goddess Chinnamasta.
 Nestled at the confluence of the Bhairavi and Damodar rivers, this ancient temple is a must-visit for devotees and tourists alike.